 I’m a huge fan of Halloween desserts, but they have to be simple, and easy enough for my kids to help with!
 Some of our favorite Halloween recipes that require very few ingredients are these Chocolate Chip Spider Cookies, Witches Hat Halloween Cupcakes, and Halloween pizzas.

-These Halloween Graveyard Brownies are as cute and as EASY as it gets!
-They’re proof that you don’t need to be a professional baker or have any special equipment to make a super cool, creepy Halloween treat.
+Can we all agree that these Graveyard Halloween Brownies about as cute and as EASY as it gets?
+They’re proof that you don’t need to be a professional baker or have any special equipment to make a super cool, creepy Halloween dessert!

 - Black decorating gel

 - Green buttercream frosting

 First, bake the brownies.
 You can make the batter from scratch, or you can use a box mix (the Ghirardelli brand is great).
 I use this chocolate brownie recipe, but I cut the ingredients in half, to bake it in an 8×8” pan.
 Line the brownie pan with parchment paper so that you can pull the brownies out of the pan after they’ve baked, to cut them easier.

 Next, use the black gel pen to write the words R-I-P at the top of each Milano cookie.
 (You should be able to find the gel pens from your local grocery store, in the baking aisle).
 You may want to practice on a leftover piece of parchment paper first.

 Press the cookie into the brownie, near the top edge.
 You could cut 1/2” off the bottom of the cookies, before pressing them into the brownies, if you don’t want the “headstones” to stick up as tall.

 Spoon a little green frosting onto the bottoms of the candy pumpkins and add them near the cookie headstone.

 That’s it!
 You’ve made an adorable Halloween brownie that tastes as good as it looks!